 (Twin Employment and Training)

 While you might think that what you say is the most crucial aspect of the interview process, psychology facts during interview sessions reveal that body language might be the determining factor.
-Face to face interview statistics show that 65% of hiring managers will reject a candidate for lack of eye contact.
+Face-to-face interview statistics show that 65% of hiring managers will reject a candidate for lack of eye contact.

 (Forbes)